truenas/documentation/content/SCALE/GettingStarted/Install/InstallingSCALE.md

 {{< /expand >}}

 #### Using the TrueNAS Installer
-Just as with installing SCALE on physical hardware, complete the installation in the VM by booting into the TrueNAS installer.
+Just as with installing TrueNAS on physical hardware, complete the installation in the VM by booting into the TrueNAS installer.

 {{< expand "Using the TrueNAS Installer in a Virtual Machine" "v" >}}
 Select the virtual machine from the list and click **Play virtual machine**.